Cuyabeno Wildlife Reserve: Ethnology

+The Sionas live in the area of the upper Cuyabeno river and along the Rio Negro river, where they arrived in the late 1940s (Pers. com.
+Rogenil Criollo, Victorianos eldest son during an interview by Dr. Daan Vreugdenhil about the history of Cuyabeno).
+Originaly, according to Criollo, the area was inhabited by the Tetete tribe of unknown etnological background.
+After a conflict between the Siona and Tetete, the latter left the areas.

-The Sionas live in the area of the upper Cuyabeno lakes network and along the Tarapuy river, while the Cofans, and the Secoyas live on the banks of the Aguarico, an affluent of the Amazon.
-The Secoyas, who originally lived within the borders of what is now the reserve, currently live just outside of the reserve.
+The Cofans, live Zábalo on the banks of the Aguarico, an affluent of the Amazon.
+They arrived there in the early 80s after a split with the main tribe in Durano under leadership of Randy Borman (pers. com.).
+The Secoyas, who in 1975 were observed by Dr. Daan Vreugdenhil on a hunting camp of about 3 men at the mouth of the Cuyabeno River.
+That group currently live just outside of the reserve.
+In 1975 and again in the mid 80s during reconnaissance flights, Vreugdenhil and Coello found no evidences inhabitation along the Lagartocoche river at both sides of the border.

 A few Siona, Secoya, and Cofan folk are still knowledgeable about the use of natural medicines, but unfortunately, that knowledge is fading away rapidly among the younger generations.

-Additionally, new arrivals have settled in the reserve, including smallholders, and Quichua Indians.
+Additionally, new arrivals have settled in the reserve, including smallholders, Shuar and Quichua Indians.

-Until the 1980s, these communities have mainly lived of fishing, farming and hunting.
-Since then, the life of the indigenous communities in the Cuyabeno Wildlife Reserve has changed due to improved access with roads built for oil exploitation and earnings from ecotourism.
+Until the 1980s, the few already present communities mainly lived of fishing, farming and hunting.
+Since then, the life of the indigenous communities in the Cuyabeno Wildlife Reserve has changed due to new road access (early 1980s) with a road built for oil exploitation.
+After the Cuyabeno Lodge as built in 1988, particularly the Siona tribe had access to general ecotourism services, while Randy Borman organized ecotourism with religious groups from the USA.